edsonayllon/Stratum-Implementation-For-Pantheon/README.md

 Documentaion for Stratum 2.0 was left in the case Stratum 2.0 for Ethereum is desired to be pursued further by the Pantheon team.

 Specification for Stratum 1 appear on [open-ethereum-pool](https://github.com/sammy007/open-ethereum-pool/blob/master/docs/STRATUM.md)'s Stratum documentation.
+That specification mimics the functionility found on [`eth-proxy`](https://github.com/Atrides/eth-proxy).
 That documentation will be used as a reference.

 The Dwarfpool version of stratum [uses the JSON-RPC 2.0 specification without altercations for their stratum](https://github.com/Atrides/eth-proxy/blob/master/stratum/protocol.py).